stonerlab/stonerplots/README.md

  * ieee - for IEEE Transactions journals - from the original scienceplots package
  * aps - for American Physical Society Journals (like Phys Rev Lett etc.)
  * aip - for AIP journals such as Applied Physics Letters - labels in Serif Fonts
+ * iop - for Institute of Physics Journals.

 Modifiers
 ---------

- * aps1.5 - Switch to 1.5 column format
+ * aps1.5 - Switch to 1.5 column wide format
- * aps2.0 - Switch to 2 column format
+ * aps2.0 - Switch to 2 column wide format
+ * aip2 - Switch to 2 column wide format for AIP journals
  * hi-res - Switches to 600dpi plotting (but using eps, pdf or svg is generally a better option)
+ * presentation_sm - a style for making 1/2 width graphs.
+ * presentation_dark - tweak the weight of elements for dark presnetations.

 Colour Cycles
 -------------